Thailand Property Tax and Fees

 The seller wants the declared price to be less than what I'm going to pay

 The appraised (government assessed) land office value of a property is often much lower than the actual sale price or market value of a property.
 The appraised property valuations are set by the Treasury Department and the Land Department and adjusted every 4 years.
 In practice when selling a property the Thai seller tends to insist on declaring and registering a sale price close to the appraised value as this decreases his personal income and transfer taxes.
-Undervaluing the sale price is a known practice in Thailand.
+Undervaluing the sale price is a known practice when paying Thailand property tax.

 Share transfer if the owner is a company